Skip to main content

 Open a discussion

-Moving in with your partner can be a really exciting time.
-However, before you jump in, there are a few things that you should consider and a few things to discuss with your partner:-
+Moving in with your partner can be an exciting time.
+However, before you go ahead, there are a few things that you and your partner should think about:

-• reaching a clear arrangement and possibly an agreement about your finances.
+- reaching a clear arrangement and possibly a formal agreement about your finances.

-In the absence of these discussions prior to your cohabitation, you should be aware of your rights as a cohabitant on separation.
+We understand that these discussions can be hard, and in the whirlwind of excitement leading up to moving in together can easily be forgotten about.
+However, it is helpful to be aware of your rights as a cohabitant on separation.
 As a starting point, you are not in the same legal position as couples who are married or in a civil partnership.

 Rights on Separation

-A cohabitant is defined in statute as either a member of a couple consisting of:-
+A cohabitant is defined by Scots law as either a member of a couple consisting of:-

-The Family Law (Scotland) Act 2006 allows a cohabitant to apply to the court for financial provision if the relationship breaks down or one of the couple dies intestate (without a Will).
+Under the Family Law (Scotland) Act 2006, a cohabitant can apply to the court for financial provision if the relationship breaks down, or one of the couple dies without a Will.

 Separation

-A claim made on separation must be raised in Court and served on the defender before the expiry of the 1 year anniversary of the date of separation.
+It is important to note that a claim made on separation must be raised in court and served on the other party before the 1 year anniversary of the date of separation.

 Death

-A surviving cohabitant can make a claim against their partner’s estate, if the deceased died intestate, was domiciled in Scotland and cohabiting with the survivor immediately before their death.
+A surviving cohabitant can make a claim against their partner’s estate if the deceased died without leaving a Will, was domiciled in Scotland, and was cohabiting with the survivor immediately before their death.
 The court has wide discretion in terms of the amount and type of award from the estate, but they cannot award to the cohabitant any more than they would have been entitled to as a spouse or civil partner of the deceased.

 A claim made on death must be raised within 6 months of the date of death.